adlnet/xAPI-Spec/xAPI.md

 it themselves.)
 * An LRS responding to a PUT or POST request SHOULD* add the ETag HTTP header for the entity just created or modified to the response.
 * An LRS responding to a GET request MUST calculate the value of this header to be a hexidecimal string of the SHA-1 digest of the contents.
+This hexidecimal string SHOULD* be rendered using numbers and lowercase characters only; uppercase characters SHOULD* NOT be used.
-* An LRS responding to a GET request MUST enclose the header in quotes.
+* As defined in [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19), an LRS responding to a GET request MUST enclose the header in quotes.
 * An LRS responding to a PUT request MUST handle the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the consumer last fetched the document.
 * An LRS responding to a PUT request MUST handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header as described in RFC2616, HTTP 1.1 if it contains "*", in order to to detect